Tips On How To Eat Right During The Confinement Period

 This is in the blood and glycogen is stored in the liver and muscles.
 If the level of glucose drops, glycogen is converted into glucose for use.
 Sources – Sprouting grains, starchy root vegetables, fruits, cereals, pulses, milk, and dairy products.

-Vitamin C or Ascorbic Acid
+Vitamin C or Ascorbic Acid (Kiwi, Strawberries)

 This is necessary to make collagen and neurotransmitters like noradrenaline and serotonin.
 It aids the absorption of iron.
 Sources are mainly citrus fruits, kiwis, pepper, strawberries, vegetables, and potatoes.